drotha2/OEM_PACK/README.md

   Auto install configure windows,
   Disable WU, Install Local account,
   Bypass TMP, Disable UAC, System Restore,
-  Ignore update Install
-  it set to israel Time,
-  the only thing you have to change
+  Ignore update Install. and many more. the only thing you have to change, is the time zone. it set to israel Time.
   ````
 - **KMS ACTIVATION TOOL**
   ````